ryanoisin/TimescaleSuicidalThinking/README.md

 # README

-This is the reproducibility archive for the paper "NAME" (preprint: <https://psyarxiv.com/>).
+This is the reproducibility archive for the paper "Mapping the Timescale of Suicidal Thinking"  (preprint: <https://psyarxiv.com/eus2q/>).
 It allows one to reproduce all analyses and results in the paper.

 ### Folders